 - Muffled hearing or hearing loss

 - Full or plugged-up feeling in the ear

 The provider will use a lighted instrument called an otoscope to look in your child’s ear.
-This helps reveal if there is also an infection in the middle ear called otitis media [LINK to Otitis Media page].
+This helps reveal if there is also an infection in the middle ear called otitis media.
 Although this infection usually does not occur with swimmer’s ear, some children may have both types of infections.

 Your child’s healthcare provider may also take a culture of the drainage from the ear to help plan the best treatment.